PerlinWarp/MatplotLeap/README.md

 # Open a seperate terminal
 python3 plot_hand.py
 ```

 By default `plot_hand` saves all the gathered data in all_points.csv.
 These can be animated and shown using `python3 animate_saved.py`.

+### Windows Support
+resources/Windows includes a LeapSDK generated for Python 3.8 and Orion 4.1.0

 ### Resources
 [Generating a Python 3.3.0 Wrapper with SWIG 2.0.9](https://support.leapmotion.com/hc/en-us/articles/360004362237-Generating-a-Python-3-3-0-Wrapper-with-SWIG-2-0-9)